adityapalnitkar/adityapalnitkar.github.io/_posts/2016-9-4-Week-Two.md

 ## What will I do next week? ##

 Next week, I’ll complete and turn in the Collatz project.
 I’m trying to use the “test-first” style I learnt during my internship by writing a whole bunch of unit tests before I finish major pieces of the code.
-I’m also trying to catch up on a lot of work for all of my classes since I know the recruitment season is fast approaching and I want to stay ahead before it gets too busy.
+I’m also trying to catch up on a lot of work for all of my other classes since I know the recruitment season is fast approaching and I want to stay ahead before it gets too busy.
 I’m also in the process of updating my LinkedIn and polishing my resume.

 ## Pick of the week ##